 Ban-the-Box and Standards for considering arrests and convictions

 In May 2012, Colo.
-Rev. Stat. § 24-5-101 was amended to prohibit state agencies and licensing agencies from performing a background check “until the agency determines that an applicant is a finalist or makes a conditional offer of employment to the applicant.” § 24-5-101(3)(b).
+Rev. Stat. § 24-5-101 was amended to prohibit state agencies from performing a background check “until the agency determines that an applicant is a finalist or makes a conditional offer of employment to the applicant.” § 24-5-101(3)(b).
 In determining whether a conviction disqualifies an applicant, the state or licensing agency must consider (1) the nature of the conviction; (2) the relationship of the conviction to the job; (3) the applicant’s rehabilitation and good conduct; and (4) time elapsed since conviction. § 24-5-101(4).
 The law prevents agencies from using arrests not leading to conviction in deciding whether to deny or withdraw an offer.
 Agencies may not disqualify an applicant based on an expunged, sealed, or pardoned conviction or charges dismissed pursuant to a deferred judgment, unless they first consider the four factors listed above. § 24-5-101(3)(d).
 This law does not apply where a statute bars licensing based on criminal convictions. § 24-5-101(3)(a).
 Consideration of criminal history information that the applicant voluntarily provides is permitted. § 24-5-101(3)(e).
 The law addresses blanket bans in job ads by prohibiting the advertisement of a position with a statement that a person with a criminal record may not apply (unless the law itself prohibits hiring someone with a conviction). § 24-5-101(3)(a).

 Section 24-5-101(1) does not apply to certain persons seeking public office and persons seeking licensure and employment in positions involving direct contact with vulnerable persons, public safety, corrections, education, or with the public employees’ retirement association.9 Section 24-5-101 may also be overridden by statutory requirements related to specific licenses or employment.
 See § 24-34-102(8.7) (§ 24-5-101 applies to licensing under titles 10 (“Insurance”) and 12 (“Professions and Occupations”) of the Colorado Statutes “[u]nless there is a specific statutory disqualification that prohibits an applicant from obtaining licensure”); see also § 27-90-111 (screening and disqualification requirements applicable to department of human services employees who have direct contact with vulnerable persons).